Google Cloud Secret Manager

 The Google Cloud Secret Manager is a key-value store for secrets, such as passwords, access tokens, and cryptographic keys.

-1. Login in to the GCP console
+1. Login in to the Google Cloud console

 2. Create a new project or select an existing project